Erocbroc/RecipeBank/Recipe Bank/readme.txt

 The Recipe Bank Application is intended to help users decide on what to eat by providing a list of possible foods to make.
 This should ideally eliminate the thinking stage of food decision and immediately move on to meal prep as the user may select one choice out of possibly many.
-The program's effectiveness may be dependent on the number of recipe options saved in the user's database.
+The program's effectiveness depend on the number of options saved in the user's recipe database.

 Home Screen:
     This is the window that appears when the application is booted.
 It contains the "Add Recipe" and